How to make money out of old books, CDs, games and DVDs

-If you’ve a lot of stuff to shift (or you can club together with friends), then keep an eye on your local paper or check out Car Boot Junction to find a sale near you.
+If you’ve a lot of stuff to shift (or you can club together with friends), keep an eye on your local paper or enter your postcode into Car Boot Junction to find a sale near you.

-Often free to use, you can get a lot of guaranteed views – and if you are competitive and show your items are in good condition, you are likely to get interest.
+Often free to use, you can get a lot of guaranteed views – and if you’re competitive and show your items are in good condition (photos always help), you’re likely to get a fair bit of interest.

-Inserting ‘O.N.O’ (‘Or Nearest Offer’) beside your selling price will encourage people to get in contact if they are put off by your price.
-Plus it makes it sound like you know what you are talking about.
+Inserting ‘O.N.O’ (‘Or Nearest Offer’) beside your selling price will encourage people to get in contact if they’re put off by your price. – plus it makes it sound like you know what you are talking about!

 Buy back policies

 A totally valid option when it comes to academic books, but you will have to plan ahead with your purchases.

 University campus favourite Blackwell’s offer a scheme where you’re guaranteed 40% of the RRP on textbooks if you choose to bring them back.

 If you want the full 40%, this will need to go onto a Blackwell’s store card, which can be used on your next round of course books, or if you’d prefer hard cash, you’ll get 33% of the RRP onto your credit or debit card.

 You will have to keep them in tip-top condition mind, so no scribbling in the margins!If books are your thang, we’ve got a whole guide on how to make more buck for your bang right here.